TatuLund/vaadin-create23/docs/Storefront.PRD.md

 7. UI behavior in `UserManagementView` / `UserForm` (simple approach):
    - Admin can toggle user active status.
      - The `active` field is presented as a `Checkbox`.
+  - When editing your own account, the checkbox is disabled (cannot deactivate yourself).
    - The `UserForm` includes a `ComboBox<User>` “Deputy approver” (or similar):
      - This is a **transient UI-only input**, not a persisted property on `User`.
      - Invisible by default.